-Policy DM10 of the CS seeks a high standard of design whilst Policy DM12 prescribes the minimum acceptable separation distances to ensure that new dwellings to do create amenity issues for existing properties relating to overlooking or loss of light.
+Policy DM10 of the CS and DS6PU of the ELP seek a high standard of design whilst Policy DM12 of the CS prescribes the minimum acceptable separation distances to ensure that new dwellings to do create amenity issues for existing properties relating to overlooking or loss of light.
+This sentiment is echoed in Policy DS6PU of the ELP.